Yolmo language

-Yolmo (Hyolmo, Yohlmo) or Helambu Sherpa is a Tibeto-Burman language of the Hyolmo people of Nepal (ISO 639-3: scp, GlottoCode: yolm1234).
+Yolmo (Hyolmo, Yohlmo) is a Tibetic language of the Yolmo people or yolmowa of Nepal (ISO 639-3: scp, GlottoCode: yolm1234).
 Yolmo is spoken predominantly in the Helambu and Melamchi valleys in northern Nuwakot District and northwestern Sindhupalchowk District.
 Dialects are also spoken by smaller populations in Lamjung District and Ilam District and also in Ramecchap District (where it is known as Syuba).
 It is very similar to Kyirong Tibetan and less similar to Standard Tibetan and Sherpa.
 There are approximately 10,000 Yolmo speakers, although some dialects have larger populations than others.

 Language name

 Yolmo is both the name of the language (glottonym), and the ethnic group of people who speak the language (ethnonym).
 Yolmo is also written Hyolmo, Yholmo or Yohlmo.
 The 'h' in all of these spellings marks that the word has low tone.
-Sometimes the language is referred to as Yolmo Tam, tam is the Yolmo word for 'language'.
+Sometimes the language is referred to as Yolmo ke or yolmo tam is the Yolmo word for 'language'.

-The language is also referred to as Helambu Sherpa.
-This usage was common in the 1970s (see, for example, Clarke's work from the early 1980s).
-This name appears to have been an attempt by Yolmo speakers to align themselves with the widely recognised and prosperous Sherpas of the Solu-Khumbu district.
-While there are many cultural affinities between the two groups, the Sherpa language is not mutually intelligible with Yolmo.
-With a growing recognition of Nepal's ethnic minorities (Janajati), Yolmo people have moved away from associating themselves with the Sherpas in recent decades.